Jiaquan-Research/DynaAlign/README.md

 - long-term behavior becomes unpredictable.

 Design Law #1 reframes *inaction* as a **legitimate stability-preserving control mode**.
+This law is treated as an engineering boundary condition, not a philosophical or ethical claim.

 ---
+Only two experiments are presented, intentionally chosen to isolate orthogonal failure mechanisms
+rather than exhaustively enumerate behaviors.

 ## Minimal Mechanism Demonstrations